The BPSim User Interface Components

 - In the 'Unit' field, if necessary, type the unit of expression of the value you have defined.
 For example, Hours or $K.

 - In the 'Calendar' field, if this property can be modified by a defined calendar period, click on the drop-down arrow and select the appropriate period.

 In the lower panel of the 'Properties' tab, and of the object parameter tabs throughout the configuration, most of the possible types of parameter appropriate to the tab are listed.
 For many of these parameters, you can click on the drop-down arrow in the 'Result Request' column and select the type of processing of that parameter you want to check for in the simulation results, such as a count of the number of times it was used, or the sum, mean, minimum or maximum value used, in the context of a specific activity or of the Business Process as a whole.
 Certain parameters, such as 'Priority' and 'Probability', would not have any meaning in this context and either are not listed or cannot be set in the 'Result Request'.

 You would then execute a customized simulation, which will only show the parameters you have selected to review.

 You can also specify whether the parameter is a 'Key Performance Indicator' (KPI) or part of a 'Service Level Agreement' (SLA), by selecting the appropriate checkbox against the parameter.

 The Review Tab

 The 'Review' tab presents a summary of the saved changes that have been made to the object parameters and properties in the configuration, during the current work session.
 You cannot change the data captured on this tab.

 It is possible to validate your BPMN Model and BPSim Configuration.
-Clicking the System Output window. in the configuration will validate the model and configuration; all errors and warnings will be reported in the
+Click on the System Output window.in the configuration to validate the model and configuration; all errors and warnings will be reported in the

 Alternatively, you can select a root Package containing a BPMN model and BPSim Configuration, and then select the 'Design > Package > Edit > Validation > Validate Current Package' ribbon option.